 We suggest that you aim for 10% of your actual staff.
 If you pick them carefully, and maybe even get some key people from other departments into the Pilot, you will have lots of people who can help you explain the system — less work for you!

 Explain, explain, explain!

 Maybe you’re a seasoned People Ops pro and have tons of experience with performance reviews, peer reviews, objective setting, incentive systems, etc. But your coworkers in other departments simply don’t!
 Things that may seem totally obvious to you need to be explained in detail to everybody else.
 Your CFO can’t transfer all her knowledge about financial forecasting to you in a 20-minute meeting, and you cannot explain all the advantages and intricacies of performance reviews in such a short time frame either.
 You’ll have to explain things over and over again.
 Get used to it.

 It will take a lot of time and internal marketing to get any HR idea out there!
 In the case of Small Improvements, you will need to demonstrate to staff why they would benefit from peer feedback, or from web-based performance reviews, or both.
 Each company is different, so we can’t provide you will blueprints here.
 Figure out what employees in your organization like and what they don’t like about the existing (or non-existing) performance process, and explain in what ways Small Improvements helps.
 Some ideas to get you started:

 - Learn what your strengths and weaknesses are.
 While continuous feedback is great, there are many things you’ll only ever learn about in an official review.
 And the sooner you know, the better for your own sake.
-2 small reviews per year are way more effective than one biggie per year.
+Two smaller reviews per year are way more effective than one biggie per year.

 - Peer feedback may feel awkward at first, but it will be a lot more insightful than from a (distant) manager, and more balanced as well.
 Anonymous feedback sounds scary, but it really helps you get feedback that people otherwise would keep to themselves.